 Jeffrey Reaser is an Associate Professor of English at North Carolina State University where he coordinates the secondary English education program and contributes to the North Carolina Language and Life Project.
 He served as the lead developer for the Do You Speak American?
 Secondary School Curriculum (2005) and College-Level Curriculum (2005) (PBS).
 In 2011, in conjunction with members of the NCLLP and the Ocracoke Preservation Society, he compiled an oral history project entitled Ocracoke Still Speaks: Reflections Past and Present.
 His research examines the effectiveness of formal and public education linguistics projects, including the development and testing of the nation's first state-based dialect awareness program, Voices of North Carolina: Language and Life from the Atlantic to the Appalachians (Reaser and Wolfram 2007).
 He recently co-authored with Walt Wolfram the general audience book, Talkin' Tar Heel: How Our Voices Tell the Story of North Carolina (2014).
 He has published more than fifteen research articles and book chapters and has given lectures at local, state, national, and international conferences.
 He was awarded the CHASS Outstanding Advisor Award in 2009, the CHASS Outstanding Teacher Award in 2010 at which time he was inducted into the Academy of Outstanding Teachers at NC State, and the CHASSS Outstanding Undergraduate Professor Award in 2013.
-He is currently chair of the Language in the School Curriculum Committee of the Linguistics Society of America and has served on the executive committees of the Southeastern Conference on Linguistics and the American Dialect Society.
+He is past chair of the Language in the School Curriculum Committee of the Linguistics Society of America and has served on the executive committees of the Southeastern Conference on Linguistics and the American Dialect Society.
 With Walt Wolfram he hosted LAVIS IV in spring 2015.
 He is currently working on a co-authored textbook titled Dialects at School" Educating Linguistically Diverse Students.